ArthurDelannoyazerty/ArthurDelannoyazerty/README.md

 # 👦 About me

-I'm a french student in the final year of a master's degree in computer science as ESEO, with a focus on Artificial Intelligence.
+I'm a french R&D engineer in the spatial dsector that create AI.

 You can find in my repositories many school projects, personnal projects and some code for competitions.